 3. Zone 7a

 Zone 7a, the light green colored areas on our map above, primarily covers the coastal regions and southern portions of Connecticut.
 This zone experiences average annual minimum temperatures from 0°F to 5°F (-17.8°C to -15°C).
 It includes the Long Island Sound shoreline and extends slightly inland.
-Cities in this zone include New Haven, Bridgeport, and Stamford.
+Cities in this zone include New Haven, Bridgeport, Fairfield, and Stamford.

 4. Zone 7b